PuddletownDesign/Linux-Setups/README.md

 1. Log in with SSH only
 2. Load presets onto server
+3. Sharing Files to host with Samba
-3. Securing the server
+4. Securing the server
-4. Setting up a web server and various services
+5. Setting up a web server and various services
-5. Setting up a development environment
+6. Setting up a development environment
-6. Pen testing against the server
+7. Pen testing against the server

 ## Table of Contents